 I had visions of something other than sugar plums dancing in my head.
 I actually have a bottle of Salted Caramel Vodka and I’ve enjoyed it so I wanted something different, something more akin to Bailey’s.

 Of that was born this Salted Caramel Cream Liqueur.
 I believe an OMG is in order.
 Sweet, touch of salty; a bit of a bite from the vodka and all of it combined together with the silkiness of cream.

 This is almost too easy…the more difficult part is making the caramel.
 But let’s be honest here.
-You should make the caramel but you don’t have to.
+You should make the salted caramel but you don’t have to.
 If that’s not your thing, just buy a 10 oz jar at the grocery store and mix away.
 You will not be sorry.
 The ingredient list is really very simple and includes (full recipe at bottom of post):

 This is decadent and delicious.
 Divine even.
 The three D’s.
 Yes, I rimmed those little glasses with caramel but it’s not necessary; sure makes a nice photo thought doesn’t it?
-I would suggest chilling the glasses though with a short visit to the freezer; cold is good…and why making this liqueur is SO much easier than trying to combine caramel with vodka and cream.
+I would suggest chilling the glasses with a short visit to the freezer; cold is good…and why making this liqueur is SO much easier than trying to combine caramel with vodka and cream.

 After you stir that first cocktail for 30 minutes trying to get everything mixed which might happen once it warms up…well, you get my drift right?
 Besides your friends will now start showing up at less than opportune moments for another sample…best to be prepared!

 I loved the ice cold shot but here’s another option.
 Pour a shot over ice and mix it with another shot of espresso or coffee.
 Espresso is the best and if you think that’s only possible with a pricey espresso machine I’ve got some good news for you.